GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 There are two different methods when running Python on VS Code: Run with debugging (`F5`) and run without debugging (`Ctrl+F5`).
 Use the debugging mode when the program encounters an error to identify the cause, but run without debugging when executing in general.

 # **PYTHON: BASIC**
-The general programming language has essential, fundamental, or even helpful data and syntax that needs to be observed and acknowledged when coding.
-As for the beginning of the practical coding, this chapter will introduce basic information on Python language coding.
+Every programming language has its own rules to be observed and fundamental data that works as a basis of the program.
+Failed to observe this causes either error or unexpected results.
+As for the beginning of the practical coding, this chapter will introduce basic knowledge of Python language coding.

 ## Comment
-Comment in a programming language is not executed and is commonly used to write down information related to the code.
-There are two different comments in Python: line comment and block comment.
+Comment in a programming language is not executed and is commonly used to write down information related to the programming on source codes.
+There exist two comments in Python: line comment and block comment.

 * **Line comment**
   : a comment worth a single line of code, and is declared by `#` (octothorpe).